EURO GOVT-Italian, Spanish yields fall on crisis moves

 LONDON, Dec 2 Yields on bonds issued by

-Italy and Spain fell further on Friday on a growing belief that
+Italy and Spain continued to fall on Friday on a growing belief

 solution to the debt crisis.